-The table on the next page shows how the Trustees have proposed to allocate funds by goal and restoration type (rows) and restoration area (columns).
-This table also highlights where investments have already been made through the Trustees' Early Restoration efforts.
+The table on the next page shows how the Trustees have allocated funds by goal and Restoration Type (rows) and Restoration Area (columns).
+This table also indicates where investments have already been made through the Trustees' Early Restoration efforts.

 This investment of funds focuses on restoring coastal and nearshore habitats throughout the northern Gulf of Mexico, with a particular emphasis on restoring Louisiana coastal marshes.
-Given the critical role that these habitats play for many injured resources and for the overall productivity of the northern Gulf region, coastal and nearshore habitat restoration is the most appropriate and practical mechanism for restoring the ecosystem-level linkages disrupted by the Deepwater Horizon spill.
+Given the critical role that these habitats play for many injured resources and for the overall productivity of the northern Gulf of Mexico region, coastal and nearshore habitat restoration is the most appropriate and practical mechanism for restoring the ecosystem-level linkages disrupted by the Deepwater Horizon spill.
 As ecologically significant as these coastal and nearshore habitats are, however, aspects of this vast and diverse injury will require additional restoration, especially for resources that spend some or all of their lives in the open waters of the Gulf of Mexico.
 Therefore, this plan also calls for restoration focused on specific resource groups, water quality improvements, and recreational use opportunities, which will directly support the recovery of these vital resources.